jbiatek/BSGRulebook/rulebook.md

 When an event instructs players to "draw a civilian ship and destroy it", they are drawn randomly from the stockpile of ships next to the board first, not the main game board.
 If the only civilian ships left are those on the main board, however, the current player must choose one to destroy.

 During the New Caprica phase, draw ships to be destroyed from the regular pile first, then the Locked civilian ship stack, then the Prepared civilian ship stack, and finally the main game board.
-(Note that this is *only* for drawing a civilian ship to destroy it, not for any other placement or drawing of civilian ships.)
+Note that this is *only* for drawing a civilian ship to destroy it, not for any other placement or drawing of civilian ships.

 #### Raptors

 Raptors aren't used in space areas.
 Instead, certain game actions will "risk" them (presumably, you are sending them on a dangerous mission to deep space), and a failure will cause them to be destroyed.
 Just like the other human ships, when destroyed they are removed from the game.
 If there are no raptors left, players may not use abilities that require risking a raptor.

-Unlike every other ship, raptors may still be risked during the New Caprica phase before Galactica returns to orbit.
+Unlike other combat ships, raptors are usable during the entire New Caprica phase.
+Players may risk raptors even before Galactica returns to orbit.

 #### Vipers

-A player who is instructed to activate a viper can take one of these actions:
+A player who is instructed to activate a viper can do one of the following:

 - Launch: Take the viper from the Reserves and place it in one of the two space areas with a viper launch icon
 - Move the viper to an adjacent space area.
 (There is no flying "above" or "below" Galactica, even though this is outer space.)
-- Have the viper attack a Cylon ship in the same space area.
+- Attack a Cylon ship in the same space area with the viper.
 - When using the Cylon Fleet expansion, the viper may escort a civilian ship in its space area to safety.
 The viper itself does not move, and the civilian ship is returned to the unused pile.

 When damaged, a viper goes into the "Damaged Viper" box on the board.
 It may not be launched or used until it is repaired.